gpdowney/lightweightLSAT/index.md

 And, unfortunately, most other guides to the LSAT make things worse by overloading you with knowledge about the test.

-That's why I wrote this guide. *The Lightweight LSAT* takes a different approach to preparing for the LSAT.
+That's why I wrote this guide. *The Lightweight LSAT* offers a different approach to preparing for the LSAT.

-*The Lightweight LSAT* provides only the most essential knowledge, so that you can instead focus on building the fundamental skills you need to master the test.
+*The Lightweight LSAT* provides only the most essential knowledge, so that you can focus instead on building the fundamental skills you need to master the test.

 If you're used to studying for knowledge tests, my skill-focused method may feel uncomfortable or incomplete.
 But I hope you can stick with me, and in practicing this method, find a more productive and even enjoyable way to study for the LSAT.